-• HCT: An HCT is defined as the transfer of stem cells, defined as progenitor cells with repopulating capacity and the potential to sustain long-term hematopoiesis, within one person or from one person to another, in a dose that is sufficient to restitute hematopoiesis in all lineages.
+- HCT: An HCT is defined as the transfer of stem cells, defined as progenitor cells with repopulating capacity and the potential to sustain long-term hematopoiesis, within one person or from one person to another, in a dose that is sufficient to restitute hematopoiesis in all lineages. - o Type - Autologous HCT is a treatment where patients receive their own stem cells to replace diseased or damaged bone marrow.

-- o Type - Autologous HCT is a treatment where patients receive their own stem cells to replace diseased or damaged bone marrow. - Allogeneic HCT (Allo-HCT) uses hematopoietic stem cells collected from another related or unrelated individual.
-Allo-HCT is increasingly used to treat a variety of hematologic neoplasms and non-malignant marrow disorders (acquired and inherited), including inborn errors of metabolism. - Cell source - Select all sources of stem cells that were used for this autologous HCT.
+- Allogeneic HCT (Allo-HCT) uses hematopoietic stem cells collected from another related or unrelated individual.
+Allo-HCT is increasingly used to treat a variety of hematologic neoplasms and non-malignant marrow disorders (acquired and - inherited), including inborn errors of metabolism. - Cell source - Select all sources of stem cells that were used for this autologous HCT.
 It can be: bone marrow, peripheral blood, or cord blood. - CT: cell therapies are defined as medicines for human use that are based on genes, tissues or cells.
-This definition covers CAR-Ts as well as other CTs such as tumour infiltrating lymphocytes or mesenchymal cells. - o Source of cells - Autologous: mark if the cells were collected from the same patient. - Allogeneic: mark if the cells were collected from another person (donor). - IST: An immunosuppressive treatment (IST) episode is defined as any treatment combination containing one of the following components: - o Alemtuzumab - Androgens: Danazol, Etiocholanolone, Fluoxymesterone, Nandrolone, Norethandrolone, Oxandrolone, Oxymetholone, Testosterone - o ATG - Corticosteroids: Beclometasone, Budesonide, Dexamethasone, Methylprednisolone, Prednisolone - Cyclophosphamide - Cyclosporin - o Growth factors: Filgrastim, Lenograstim, Pegfilgrastim - o Mycophenolate mofetil - o Rituximab
+This definition covers CAR-Ts as well as other CTs such as tumour infiltrating lymphocytes or mesenchymal cells. - o Source of cells - Autologous: mark if the cells were collected from the same patient. - Allogeneic: mark if the cells were collected from another person (donor).

+- IST: An immunosuppressive treatment (IST for Bone Marrow Failure only) episode is defined as any treatment combination containing one of the following components:

+- o Alemtuzumab

+- o Androgens: Danazol, Etiocholanolone, Fluoxymesterone, Nandrolone, Norethandrolone, Oxandrolone, Oxymetholone, Testosterone

+- o ATG

+- o Corticosteroids: Beclometasone, Budesonide, Dexamethasone, Methylprednisolone, Prednisolone

+- o Cyclophosphamide

+- o Cyclosporin

+- o Growth factors: Filgrastim, Lenograstim, Pegfilgrastim

+- o Mycophenolate mofetil

+- o Rituximab

+- GT: An autologous Hematopoietic Gene Therapy (GT)